bmpontes/Teams_Python/README.md

 * [Contact](#contact)

 ## General Information
-> This app generate two teams of five elements randomly or if you want to generate manually.
+> This app generate two teams of five elements randomly or if you want manually.

 > In "players.txt" file are the names of the players registered for the game.